 It was perhaps Platon who expressed most precisely the idealistic concept concerning the psyche.
-According to this concept, the spirit is eternal, the primary essence of human existence.
-The eternal spirit used to be considered separate from the body.
-This view cannot be maintained in the light of present theoretical knowledge and experience.
-It will suffice to mention that physiological changes can be brought about in the nerve cells without morphologic changes, merely by drugs or other agents binding specially to certain nerve cells, and thus the psyche can be influenced, changed through these physiological changes.
+According to this concept, the spirit is eternal, the primary essence of human existence, something separate from the body.
+This view cannot be maintained in the light of present knowledge and experience.
+It will suffice to mention that physiological changes can be brought about in the nerve cells without morphologic changes, merely by drugs or other agents binding specially to certain nerve cells and thus the psyche can be influenced through these physiological changes.
 The roughest influence of this kind is general anaesthesia.
-The anaesthetics suspend the activity of certain nerve-cell groups, and in this way suspend the whole psychic function.
+The anaesthetics suspend the activity of certain nerve cell groups, and in this way suspend the whole psychic function.
 Certain drugs cause depression, others may act as euphoriants.
 Phantastic visions and hallucinations, generally considered psychic manifestations, may also be elicited by chemical agents.
-Paediatric examples are the chromosome aberrations, when enzyme deficiencies, typical physiological disturbances, lead to mental retardation.
-There are some mental disturbances, which can be cured by specific diets.
+Paediatric examples are the conditions when enzyme deficiencies, typical physiological disturbances, lead mental retardation.
+There are some mental disturbances which can be cured by specific diets.
 And, lastly, the "spirit" or some "spiritual" activity may totally change in certain illnesses due to morphological changes.
 On this basis we believe that the medical way of thinking can effectively be employed to understand the essence of the psyche.

 The psyche in the living organism is the functional entity of certain special activities of the brain, of the central nervous system.
 The term, within the living organism, must be emphasized.
-The brain removed from the organism, or a tissue culture of nerve cells, do not have psychic functions.
+The brain removed from the organism, or a tissue culture of nerve cells, does not have psychic functions.
 The co-ordinated activity of the peripheral nervous system, the organs of sense and locomotion, the endocrine system and the exterointeroceptor system are essential conditions of psychic function.
-Actions are not the result of merely the peripheral and central nervous system, but the musculature, the joints and the skeletal system too have an essential role in it.
+Actions are not the result of the peripheral and central nervous systems alone, but the musculature, the joints and the skeletal system too have an essential role in them.
 The human psyche interpreted in this way is not eternal and not a primary matter.
 It develops individually in the course of man's life.
 During individual development it constantly undergoes changes, and at the end of man's somatic life it ceases to exist.

-This view concerning human life includes the principle that as regards the psyche, everything starts anew in the individual at birth.
-The psyche is formed by the everyday human existence during ontogeny.
-The psyche is a functional unity of cybernetic character, which directs behaviour and action, it has the task to think and to perceive the world, to interpret and evaluate both the external and the internal world while building itself, governing itself and expressing itself in each phase of the individual's life.
+This view concerning human life includes the principle that everything starts anew at birth.
+The psyche is formed by the everyday human existence during ontogeny, as a functional unity of cybernetic character, which directs behaviour and action, has the task to think and to perceive the world, to interpret and evaluate the external and the internal world while building itself, governing itself and expressing itself in each phase of the individual's life.
 The psyche develops separately in each individual as a result of the events which have taken place until a certain moment of life, so that from birth each man lives in a specific natural and social environment together with the other subjects of this environment.
-It influences these environmental factors in an active and passive way, and in both ways.
+It influences these environmental factors in an active and passive way.
 Thus, the psyche is an individual function corresponding to the level of maturation, the development of a given phase of life in every moment.